 The EU & Germany’s partners

 Through various alliances, partnerships and memberships in organisations, Germany maintains a friendly relationship with many countries and works with them to promote peace, democracy and respect for human rights.
-Germany is a member of the European Union, which allowes Germany and all other EU citizens for example the freedom of movement.
+Germany is a member of the European Union, which allows Germany and all other EU citizens for example the freedom of movement.
 This includes free travel, living, shopping, study or working inside of the EU.
 The freedom of movement is valid for the movement of people, goods, services and capital on the domestic market.
-Furthermore, any kind of discrimination of EU citizens due to their nationality is prohibited.
-You can get further information about the free movement of EU workers on the webiste of the Office for the Equal Treatment of EU Workers.
+Furthermore, any kind of discrimination against EU citizens due to their nationality is prohibited.
+You can obtain further information about the free movement of EU workers on the website of the Office for the Equal Treatment of EU Workers.